Effectively use MapStruct and Lombok's builder

 Mapstruct is a code generator library for bean mapping.
 The generated mapping code uses plain method invocations and thus is fast, type-safe and easy to understand.

-With a few simple simple snippets we’ll see how these 2 libraries can be used together in a way that Mapstruct uses Lombok’s Builder methods.
+With a few simple simple snippets we’ll see how these 2 libraries can be used together in a way that MapStruct uses Lombok’s Builder methods.

 Gradle build file